berleon/savethat/README.md

-# savethat
+# savethat - Save your ML experiments in one place

-This library to provide a straightforward way to save your ML experiments.
-I wish I would have written this library before my PhD and not at the end.
-`savethat` is specifically addressed for PhD students: limited budget, various compute infrastructure (SLURM, servers), little time to spend on setup.
+The main goal of `savethat` is to provide the necessary infrastructure to write reproducible research code.
+You can use this library with any DL framework.

 This library provides the following things:

+* Saves your experiments arguments and results.
-* Simple way to create nodes executable from CLI
+* Simple way to create executable nodes.
-* Each node has an unique output directory which is synced to [Backblaze B2]
-* A CLI to administer the remote storage
+* A CLI interface to start and list experiments.

+`savethat` is specifically addressed for PhD students: limited budget, various compute infrastructure (SLURM, servers), little time to spend for the setup.

+This library is mostly a wrapper around the following libraries:

+* [b2] to sync your files to [Backblaze B2].
-* The command line arguments are parsed by [typed-argument-parser]
+* [typed-argument-parser] to parse the command line arguments.
-* Reproducable experiments by [reproducible]
+* [reproducible] to save your currently installed packages and git state.
-* Logging by [loguru]
+* [loguru] to log messages.

-The main goal is to provide the necessary infrastructure to write reproducible research code.
-You can use this library with any DL framework.

 ## Template Setup